New digital transformation metrics and CX success KPIs

 Digital transformation is no longer optional for the vast majority of companies.
 Firms of all sizes, from across every industry, are now hurtling toward their digital futures, making investments along the way in the next-gen technology and tools they believe will position them for success.

-IDC's Global DX Leaders Survey, conducted in June 2018, surveyed over 1,000 business executives around the globe.
+IDC's Global DX Leaders Survey measured the responses of over 1,000 business executives around the globe.
 Based on the maturity level of their digital transformation initiatives, IDC categorized the most mature businesses as "digitally determined" and the least mature as "digitally distressed."

 Preparing for the digital customer experience: Asking the right questions to turbo-charge digital transformation